 I am sitting in a cavernous convention center in Portugal’s capital with Larry Tracy, the Director of Product Planning for HP, Inc. (note: I do some work with HP) and Thom Brown, the company’s “Chief Inkologist” and the question I ask is, “What do you wish most small business knew about your technology that they may not know?”

-Says Tracy, “I wish people knew all of the things their printer could really do.”
+Says Tracy, “I wish people knew all of the things their printer and printer cartridge could really do.”

 Point well taken, and if this describes you, you are not alone.
 Until today, I really did not know that much about printers, either.
 Indeed, it is just so easy these days, with all of the technology that is available and necessary for the small business, to know what you know about your technology generally and hope that’s enough.

 And that’s where a tech company like HP comes in.
 They spend a lot of time thinking about how to make your business life easier, so you don’t have to.
 As such, according to HP, this product launch — called “Printing Reinvented” — is their biggest in a decade.
 It turns out that they have been thinking about your small business a lot.

 There was a lot to see and take in at this launch, such as